-You can choose to pay the interest charged monthly, or make no monthly payments and roll up the interest into the loan amount (see below).
+You can choose to repay the interest each month or make no monthly payments and roll up the interest into the loan amount (see below).
 It is important to remember that the amount you owe will continue to grow as interest is applied over the long-term.

 'Rolled up interest lifetime mortgages'

 Interest will accumulate each year on a compound basis, meaning that interest is charged each year on the amount of the loan as well as interest accrued in previous years.
 The more years that pass before the loan is eventually repaid, the bigger the final total interest charge.
 The amount borrowed plus accrued interest is repaid from the proceeds of the sale of your property when you die or if you move permanently into long-term care.